G. Dhananjayan: Education and work

 G. Dhananjayan holds an MBA degree from Sydenham Institute of Management SIMSREE, University of Mumbai (1991 batch), and earned his Ph.D. from Mumbai University for his thesis on the Indian Film Industry in March 2019.

 He worked in Asian Paints Ltd, Kansai Nerolac Paints, Saregama, Bharti Airtel, and Vodafone for more than 15 years before joining Moser Baer Entertainment in 2006.
 Dhananjayan was the company's Chief Operating Officer of Home Video Business and then chief executive officer of the Film Business.

-GD was one of the two founding members of Moser Baer Entertainment in April 2006.
+Dhananjayan was one of the two founding members of Moser Baer Entertainment in April 2006.
 Within 6 months, GD acquired the copyright/marketing rights for over 10,000 film titles in ten languages, including Hindi, Tamil, Telugu, Kannada, Malayalam, Bengali, Marathi, Gujarati, Punjabi to launch DVDs and VCDs under the banner of Moser Baer.
-This allowed competition with unauthorized copies of DVDs typically sold for very low prices.
+This allowed to compete with low-priced unauthorized copies of DVDs.

-GD was associated with UTV Motion Pictures (now called Disney-India) from January 2011 till February 2016 and was instrumental in producing several films in the South.
+Dhananjayan was associated with UTV Motion Pictures (now part of Disney-India) from January 2011 till February 2016 and was instrumental in producing several films in the South.

-GD spends considerable time interacting with students of various Film Institutes across India.
+Dhananjayan did lectures and interactions with students of various film institutes across India.
 He also delivered speeches at IIT, NIT, and other management institutes on film business.
-GD is invited to various forums and programs to speak on the film business, management, and many other topics.
+Dhananjayan has spoken at various forums and programs on the film business, management, and other topics.

-GD was the founding Director of BOFTA Film Institute, a pioneer in Film Education in Tamil Nadu where the students learn from the Masters.
-The Institute, which commenced its operation in 2015 is rated as one of the best Film Institutes in Tamil Nadu for its quality of education.
-The Master Classes conducted by GD with several Filmmakers and Actors has set a benchmark and the videos remain popular in YouTube.
+Dhananjayan was the founding Director of BOFTA Film Institute, a pioneer in Film Education in Tamil Nadu where the students learn from the Masters.